-Average total interest-earning assets increased 28% in 2022 over 2021.
-The Bank earned an average yield of 3.68% on its earning assets in 2022 compared to 3.75% in 2021.
+Average total interest-earning assets increased 10% in 2023 over 2022.
+The Bank earned an average yield of 4.21% on its earning assets in 2023 compared to 3.68% in 2022.
 Interest income is derived from commercial and residential mortgage loans, HELOCs, consumer and commercial loans, the securities portfolio and short-term investments.
-Interest income on loans increased 21% in 2022 over 2021, driven primarily by continued growth in loans, which accounted for approximately 89% of average total assets in both 2022 and 2021.
-This was partially offset by a declining yield on loans, as the Bank originated a large share of new loans in the first half of 2022, some of which reflected lower rates committed prior to the sharp increase in long term rates that began in early 2022 and during a period of intense market competition.
+Interest income on loans increased 19% in 2023 over 2022, driven primarily by 11% growth in average loans, combined with a higher yield driven by new loans originated at higher rates in 2023.
+Loans accounted for approximately 90% of average total assets in 2023, as compared to 89% in 2022.
 Mortgage loans accounted for more than 99% of average outstanding loans in each of the past three years.
-Interest and dividend income derived from securities and short-term investments increased in 2022 due to the higher interest on excess reserves paid by the Federal Reserve and higher dividend income on FHLB stock and equity investments.
-Marketable equity securities produced dividend income of \$555,000 in 2022, as compared to \$436,000 in 2021.
-FHLB stock produced dividends totaling \$1.2 million in 2022, as compared to \$260,000 in 2021.
+Interest and dividend income derived from securities and short-term investments increased in 2023 due to the higher interest on excess reserves paid by the FRBB and higher dividend income on FHLB stock and equity investments.
+Marketable equity securities produced dividend income of \$665,000 in 2023, as compared to \$555,000 in 2022.
+FHLB stock produced dividends totaling \$3.7 million in 2023, as compared to \$1.2 million in 2022.

-Non-accrual loans totaled \$1.2 million at December 31, 2022, as compared to \$427,000 at December 31, 2021.
-Interest income includes actual payments received on loans classified as non-accrual.
-Excluded from interest income is interest not paid on such loans, which totaled \$31,000 for 2022, as compared to \$56,000 for 2021.
+Non-accrual loans totaled \$1.5 million at December 31, 2023, as compared to \$1.2 million at December 31, 2022.
+Interest income includes cash payments received on loans classified as non-accrual.
+Excluded from interest income is interest not paid on such loans, which totaled \$51,000 for 2023, as compared to \$31,000 for 2022.

-Interest expense on deposits increased by \$10.0 million in 2022 when compared to 2021, due to a 46 basis point increase in the weighted average rate, combined with an increase of \$124.9 million, or 6%, in average interest-bearing deposits.
-After a sustained period of declining short-term rates, in 2022, the Bank observed rising market pricing for term deposits, money market accounts, and wholesale funds, particularly during the second half of the year.
+Interest expense on deposits increased by \$54.5 million in 2023 when compared to 2022, due to a 246 basis point increase in the weighted average rate, combined with an increase of \$72.7 million, or 3%, in average interest-bearing deposits.
+After a sustained period of declining short-term rates, starting in late 2022 and to a larger extent in 2023, the Bank observed rising market pricing for term deposits, money market accounts, and wholesale funds.
 This trend was driven by increasing short-term market rates and intense competition, both from other banks as well as the U.S. Treasury fixed income securities.
-The Bank continued to manage core product rates, implemented special offerings, and continued to use wholesale time deposits to remain competitive while providing a cost efficient means for balanced growth.
+The Bank continued to manage core product rates, implemented special offerings, and continued to use wholesale time deposits to remain competitive while balancing cost versus growth.

-Interest expense on borrowed funds in 2022 increased by \$14.9 million as compared to 2021, due primarily to an increase of 139 basis points in the weighted average rate, combined with a \$598.1 million increase in average outstanding balance.
-The increase in FHLB borrowings rate was primarily driven by the higher short-term market rates and the maturity of lower rate long term advances entered into in 2021.
+Interest expense on borrowed funds in 2023 increased by \$38.5 million as compared to 2022, due primarily to an increase of 269 basis points in the weighted average rate, combined with an increase of \$311.2 million, or 34% in average borrowed funds.
+The increase in the FHLB borrowings rate was primarily driven by the higher short-term market rates on new advances, partially offset by the use of lower rate longer maturity FHLB HLB-Option Advances in 2023.
+The FHLB provides an explanation of HLB-Option Advances on its website under the "Products" section that explains the features of this product.